London Music Fund Scholarships Project

 Chief Executive - responsible for the overall vision and strategic direction of the London Music Fund.

-Executive Assistant - responsible for programme management, providing the vital link between the London Music Fund, the music hubs and scholars.
+Programmes Manager - responsible for programme management, providing the vital link between the London Music Fund, the music hubs and scholars.